Skip to main content

 Limitations

 • Historical scanning can slow down scan times.
-Depending on the size of your repository history, scans can finish under 5 minutes to more than 60 minutes for extreme cases.
+Depending on the size of your repository history, scans can finish in less than 5 minutes or may take more than 60 minutes.

 • Within Semgrep AppSec Platform, historical scan findings are not automatically marked as Fixed.
 Findings can only exist in two states: Open or Ignored.
 Because Semgrep scans do not automatically detect historical findings as fixed, you must manually rotate and triage the secret as Ignored.